siliconvalley4066/STM32F103C8T6USBOscilloscope/README.md

 This displays an oscilloscope screen on the WEB page of the PC which is conected to the STM32F103C8T6 board with a USB cable.
 The settings are controled on the WEB page.
-You can view the oscilloscope screen on the WEB browser of the PC or the tablet or the smartphone.

 Specifications:
 <li>Dual input channel</li>